rokolinkon/cw2-best-practices/README.md

 So, to comply with this new rule, let’s make a new branch, for example… `git checkout -b dev && git push —set-upstream origin dev`.
 We’ll need this to make pull requests on later.

 ### Feature Branching
-For this exercise, let’s make a feature branch and call it `oop-refactor`, for a step later on.
+For this exercise, let’s make a feature branch and call it `clean-code`, for a step later on.
 At the end, we will merge this back into `dev` and make a PR from `dev` to `master`.

-### Card Tracking
+## Card Tracking
 Let’s create an Issue for a feature we’re about to add.
 On the GitHub page for your repository, click “Issues.”

 ![image](https://user-images.githubusercontent.com/70546234/230183191-681529ef-ee5d-4171-9f14-02a003b7643b.png)